You can have 90% customer satisfaction scores on individual interactions but

 This is often where you'll discover the real reason why they struggled with

-part of a form, navigation, what they understood from a set of instructions
+, navigation, what they understood from a set of instructions

 given and what's unclear.